oliverjam/minimal-react-setup/docs/setup.md

 # Parcel Setup for React

-This is a guide for setting up a React app to be bundled with [Parcel](https://parceljs.org/) 📦
+This is a guide for setting up a React app to be bundled with [Parcel](https://parceljs.org/) 📦.
+We'll also configure ESLint and Jest.

-## Quick start

-If you don't want to go through installing everything step-by-step you can instead:

-1. Clone this repo
-1. `npm i`
-1. `npm run dev` to start the development server

-## Medium start

-Step-by-step instructions installing every dependency we need to get started.

-If you want a more detailed explanation of what everything does then have a look at the [what everything does](#what-everything-does) section.
+If you want a more detailed explanation of what Parcel does then have a look at the [Parcel document](./parcel.md).

 ### Install